 My favorite venue was The Spotted Cat, where we saw Washboard Chaz, a singer who plays a washboard worn around his neck.

-Though he's originally from New York, he's lived in NOLA since 2000 and has come to be associated with the city.
+Though he's originally from New York, he's lived in NOLA since 2000 and has become associated with the city.

 See also: 7 Best Jazz Clubs in New Orleans